DiffusionMRITool/spherical_uniform_sampling/README.md

 You can check CLI program with option `-h` for help message.

-### Single shell example
+### Generate a single shell sampling scheme

-For a example single shell sampling pipeline, we will first generate a scheme with 30 points and then apply flipping and ordering to it.
+For a example of a single shell sampling pipeline, we will first generate a scheme with 30 points using continous optimization and then apply polarity optimization and order optimization to it.

 This can be done by simply invoke
 ```bash